 Embroidery backing is like Have you ever wondered what happens to your clothes after being sent to the dry cleaner?
-While most of the process is focused on getting your clothes clean, one crucial step happens before they even go in the machine.
+While most of the process focuses on cleaning your clothes, one crucial step happens before they even go in the machine.

-Embroidery backing is a stiff material applied to the back of fabrics to stabilize them during the embroidery process.
+Embroidery backing is a stiff material applied to the back of fabrics to stabilize them during embroidery.
 This ensures that your clothes keep their shape and don’t pucker or fray when delicate stitches are added.
-It’s a crucial part of the process, but it’s often overlooked.
+It’s a crucial part of the process but often overlooked.

 Main Types of Embroidery Backing

-You may think you know everything about embroidery, but the one thing that remains an enigma?
+You may think you know everything about embroidery, but one thing remains an enigma.
 Stabilizer! (or backing).
 The three basic types of stabilizers are tear-away and cut-away designs which can apply in different ways depending on what looks desired, while water-soluble options allow for more accessible washing procedures without having any permanent effects.

-Cutaway from your fabric only when necessary, and make sure you’re cutting close enough so as not to cut any stitches!
-To finish off this task quickly and efficiently, use gliding scissors rather than cutting ones for an even cleaner appearance.
+Cut away from your fabric only when necessary, and ensure you’re cutting close enough so as not to cut any stitches!
+To finish this task quickly and efficiently, use gliding scissors rather than cutting ones for an even cleaner appearance.

 Solvy Water Soluble

 The right tool can help you stitch faster and more accurately.
 The wrong one might cause your project to fail before starting.
-It’s best used on top of soft fabrics with thick folds that have loose threads running throughout them, like towels, for instance.
+It’s best used on top of soft fabrics with thick folds that have loose threads running throughout them, like towels.

-The recommended temperature range is room-temperature water, but it will work in cold sink too if heated up gradually before using so long as you’re careful about adding enough time for heating purposes throughout both processes.
+The recommended temperature range is room-temperature water, but it will also work in a cold sink if heated up gradually before using so long as you’re careful about adding enough time for heating purposes throughout both processes.